Add description, images, menus and links to your mega menu

 The world of green can be overwhelming.
 For us, too.
 Not only are there lots of words used to define this niche (eco-friendly, environmentally conscious, sustainability, ecological, etc.), there are a growing number of words, some technical, some slang, used to define or categorize some part of the eco world.
 We thought it would be a good to define some everyday words and lesser known terms and share them with you.
 We're not Oxford or Merriam, just good folx looking to better navigate our way towards a healthier world.
 Let us know if there's a word you bump into that you believe should be here.
 Or you have an update you think we should know about.
-Our thanks to Henry Erbland for taking this project on.
+Our thanks to Henry Erbland for kicking this this project off, and to Kelly, Sherri, and others for helping to make this ongoing project a resource for all.

 A joint venture started in 2002 by the respective founders of Patagonia and Blue Ribbon Flies promising to give 1% of their sales back to the environment, whether or not they were profitable.
 The intent is to help fund diverse environmental organizations to work collectively to be a more powerful force in solving global issues.
 We at Shop What's Good have partnered with 1% for the Planet® since our inception to assist in the continued work of giving back and creating a healthier world.
 We give 1% of our total revenue, not just profits, to charities that participate with 1% to the Planet.
 This year we opted to earmark our funds to Feed America because Covid has caused many individuals and families to go hungry.